Pakistan Womens Tour

 Picture-perfect-Pakistan!

-This is a country unlike any other, and the place I’ve called home for over two years.
+This is a country unlike any other, and the place I’ve called home for over four years.

 A far flung land filled with the warmest people, the most incredible scenery, and rich cultures and traditions that stretch back to some of the earliest known civilizations.